mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/view.md

 ```

 !!! tip "Dataset for Training and Dataset for Joining"
-    In this example, we used the same dataset (`integration.home_rentals_data`) for training the model (see the `CREATE PREDICTOR` statement above) and for joining with the model to make predictions (see the `CREATE VIEW` statement above).
+    In this example, we used the same dataset (`integration.home_rentals_data`) for training the model (see the `CREATE MODEL` statement above) and for joining with the model to make predictions (see the `CREATE VIEW` statement above).
 It doesn't happen like that in real-world scenarios.
     Normally, you use the old data to train the model, and then you join the new data with this model to make predictions.

     Consider the `old_data` dataset that stores data from the years 2019-2021 and the `new_data` dataset that stores data from the year 2022.